 OFFICER or EMPLOYEE — Any Town employee whether paid or unpaid, whether serving full-time, part-time or in an advisory capacity.

-RELATIVE — A spouse, brother, sister, parent, child, grandchild, or the spouse of any of them, or a household member of an officer or employee
+RELATIVE — A spouse, brother, sister, parent, child, grandchild, or the spouse of any of them, or a household member of an officer or employee.

 TOWN — The Town of Shelter Island.